Scott Adams: Health and death

-On May 19, 2025, Adams revealed on his daily podcast Real Coffee with Scott Adams that he has prostate cancer that has spread to his bones, and that he only has a short time left to live.
-He has stated that the cancer has spread to his spine, which has caused him to use a walker due to the immense pain.
-He noted that his taking ivermectin and fenbendazole to treat the cancer did not work.
-In June 2025, he revealed he had prepared for physician assisted suicide through the California End of Life Option Act, and had planned to go through with it on June 29 or June 30, after his stepdaughter's wedding, as the pain was too much to handle.
-He then discovered that by taking common testosterone blocker pills, his pain unexpectedly went away, and his PSA levels dropped 90%, which would give him weeks, months, or even some years extra.
+Adams announced on his daily podcast Real Coffee with Scott Adams in May 2025 at the age of 67 that he was diagnosed with stage IV prostate cancer which spread to his bones.
+He noted that taking ivermectin and fenbendazole to treat the cancer did not work.
+In June, he had prepared for physician-assisted suicide through the California End of Life Option Act, and had planned to go through with it after his stepdaughter's wedding at the end of the month, as the pain was too much to handle.
+At this point, he began taking testosterone blocker pills which caused his pain to abate.
+This medication was suggested initially but Adams had declined this treatment.
+This medication dropped his prostate-specific antigen (PSA) levels by 90%, which he said would prolong his life by between weeks and years.